OHDSI/Achilles/README.md

 Overview of derived measures can be seen in file `derived_analysis_details.csv`.

 For possible future flexible setting of Achilles Heel rule thresholds, some Heel rules are split into two phase approach.
 First, a derived measure is computed and the result is stored in a separate table `ACHILLES_RESULTS_DERIVED`.
 A Heel rule logic is than made simpler by a simple comparison whether a derived measure is over a threshold.
 A link between which rules use which pre-computation is available in file `inst\csv\achilles_rule.csv` (see column `linked_measure`).
-For example

 # Heel Rules